 There are two ways to propose amendments to the Constitution.
-Amendments to this Constitution can be prepared by at least two officers of the Student Council OR submitted in a petition by the student body to the Student Council President.
-To become effective, a proposed amendment must be approved by a 2/3 vote of all officers of the Student Council.
+Amendments to this Constitution can be prepared by at least two officers of the Student Council OR submitted in a petition by the Student Body to the Student Council President.
+To become effective, a proposed amendment must be approved by a 2/3 vote of all Officers of the Student Council.
 Any modification of this Constitution must be made known to the Student Body in a timely manner.
-All amendments must be approved by the Director of Student Services, Dean of Advising, Career, and Student Services, and the Provost.
+The Assistant Dean of Student Services must approve all amendments.

 The Bylaws of the Constitution of the Student Body

-- Membership shall be conveyed to a student upon payment of the Student Activity Fee during registration at the Monterey Institute.
+- Officership may only be conveyed upon students who have completed payment of the Student Activity Fee at the Middlebury Institute of International Studies at Monterey.

-- Members shall receive all benefits of Student Body membership, including voting privileges.
+- Officers shall receive all benefits of Student Body membership, including voting privileges.

 II.
 OFFICERS AND DUTIES

 - President: The President shall have the general responsibility for coordinating the activities of the Student Council and for directing and overseeing the publicizing of the affairs of the Student Body.
-S/he shall preside at all Student Council meetings.
-The President shall not have voting privileges, except in the case of a tie vote, during which s/he must cast the deciding vote.
-The President shall be the lead representative of the Student Body in dealings with Monterey Institute’s faculty and staff, and with the community.
-S/he shall be the officially appointed student representative at meetings of the Monterey Institute Board of Governors and/or Middlebury’s Board of Trustees.
+They shall preside at all Student Council meetings.
+The President shall not have voting privileges, except in the case of a tie vote, during which they must cast the deciding vote.
+The President shall be the lead representative of the Student Body in dealings with Middlebury Institute’s faculty and staff, and with the community.
+The President shall serve as the Board of Overseers constituent.
+The President shall also serve as the ILG constituent.
 The President shall present an account of her/his activities to the Student Council at every Student Council meeting.

-- Vice-President: The Vice-President shall share the duties and responsibilities of the President.
-The Vice-President shall chair the Academic Affairs Committee, and shall be the officially appointed student representative at meetings of the Monterey Institute Faculty Senate and Academic Committee.
-S/he shall serve as the Parliamentarian of the Student Council meetings and shall, in the absence of the President, preside at Student Council meetings.
+- Vice President: The Vice President shall share the duties and responsibilities of the President.
+The Vice President shall serve as the AAG constituent.
+The Vice President shall also serve as the APSIC constituent.
+They shall serve as the Parliamentarian of the Student Council meetings and shall, in the absence of the President, preside at Student Council meetings.
 It is the responsibility of the Vice President to ensure all officers are adhering to Student Council rules and responsibilities.

-- Treasurer: The Treasurer shall be the custodian of the Student Association’s funds.
-S/he shall keep all financial records, disburse funds, and present monthly and annual accounts of financial status of the Student Association to the Student Council and the Student Association.
-The Treasurer shall chair the Budget Committee and has the power to disburse otherwise unallocated amounts no larger than $250 a month upon the unanimous approval of the Executive Officers, but must report any such allocations at the next Student Council meeting.
-S/he is also the signing officer of all Student Council’s budgetary expenses and reimbursements.
-S/he shall preside at Student Council meetings in the absence of the President and Vice President.
+- Treasurer: The Treasurer shall be the custodian of the Student Activity funds.
+They shall keep all financial records, disburse funds, and present monthly and annual accounts of financial status of Student Activity funds to the Student Council.
+They are also the signing officer of all Student Council’s budgetary expenses and reimbursements.
+They shall preside at Student Council meetings in the absence of the President and Vice President.
 The Treasurer works directly with the Assistant Dean of Student Services, who is the Budget Officer for the Student Council budget.

-- Secretary: The Secretary shall be responsible for recording the minutes and acting as official time keeper of all Student Council meetings.
-The Secretary shall maintain the permanent records of the Student Council and he/she will assist the Communications Director in composing correspondence on behalf of the Student Council.
-S/he shall ensure that copies of the minutes of all Student Council meetings shall be distributed in a timely manner to all Student Council Officers, the Student Council permanent records, and the Student Council Online domain.
-S/he shall preside at Student Council meetings in the absence of the President, Vice-President, and the Treasurer.
+- Secretary: The Secretary shall be responsible for recording the minutes and acting as official timekeeper of all Student Council meetings.
+The Secretary shall maintain the permanent records of the Student Council and will assist the Communications Director in composing correspondence on behalf of the Student Council.
+They shall ensure that copies of the minutes of all Student Council meetings shall be distributed in a timely manner to all Student Council Officers, the Student Council permanent records, and the Student Council Online domain.
+They shall preside at Student Council meetings in the absence of the President, Vice President, and the Treasurer.

-- Communications Director: The Communications Director shall be responsible for maintaining and updating content on the Student Council Blog, Student Council Facebook Page, and other Student Council media.
-S/he shall also be responsible for publicizing the affairs of the Student Council and issues pertaining to the Student Body, while communicating with Student Services.
+- Communications Director: The Communications Director shall be responsible for maintaining updated content on the Student Council Blog, Student Council Facebook Page, and other Student Council media.
+They will also be responsible for publicizing the affairs of the Student Council and issues pertaining to the Student Body, while communicating with Student Services.
 The Communications Director will work closely with the Secretary and President to ensure that all meeting minutes and agendas are made public in a timely manner on the Student Council Blog.
 They shall preside at Student Council meetings in the absence of the President, Vice President, Treasurer, Secretary, and the Social Activities Director.

 III.
 STUDENT COUNCIL BUDGET

-- The budget of the Student Council shall be the Student Activity Fee paid by the Student Body during registration at the Monterey Institute in addition to the rollover money from the previous year's budget.
+- The budget of the Student Council shall be the Student Activity Fee paid by the Student Body during registration at the Middlebury Institute, in addition to any rollover money from the previous year's Student Council budget.

-- Student Activity Funds: The Student Council shall fund various activities on campus based upon prior planning of the budget at the beginning of the academic year.
+- Student Activity Funds: The Student Council shall fund various activities on campus based upon prior budget planning at the beginning of the academic year.
 Any revenue or unused funds shall revert back to the general fund of the Student Council at the end of the academic year, with the exception of club revenue.
 All clubs who generate revenue can have this rollover to the club for the next academic year.

 - Conference Funds: The Student Council shall award a limited amount of funding to subsidize registration and travel expenses for current MIIS students attending and presenting at conferences.
-For students presenting, a maximum of $825 for conference registration fees and conference-related costs may be awarded.
-For students attending, a maximum of $300 for conference registration fees and conference-related costs may be awarded.
-Conference-related costs include lodging and transportation (airfare, public transportation, parking, gas and tolls).
+Conferencerelated costs include conference registration, lodging, and transportation (airfare, public transportation, parking, gas and tolls).
 Food, drink and entertainment are not covered.
 Funds will be awarded to select students upon submission of a satisfactory application to the Conference Funding Committee, and funds will be made available on a reimbursement basis after receipts are submitted.
-The Student Council can determine how much to contribute to the conference funds.
+The Student Council can determine how much to contribute to the Conference Funds.

 - Club Funds: The Student Council shall provide clubs funding for their respective activities.
 (See Article VII of the Constitution for guidelines).

 - Forum Funding: Upon fulfillment of the requirement that the organizers provide a clear and detailed proposal of how the funds will be used and how the forum will benefit the broader MIIS community, the Student Council will consider providing forum funding to student clubs and departments for approved events.
 The forum proposed must pass by a 2/3 vote by the officers of the Student Council.
 The Student Council reserves the right to reject the proposal or to allocate an alternative amount that is thought to be more appropriate.
-The Forum funds will be allocated on a first-come-first-serve basis.
+The Forum funds will be allocated on a first come, first served basis.
 The Student Council will vote on an approved amount to award for each forum.

 - Polls for all elections shall be open for at least two consecutive days for a minimum of six hours each day.

-In the event that an elected council member terminates office before their term is completed, Student Council will refer to the original election results to determine the candidate with the second highest number of votes to fill that position.
-If there were no other candidates running for that office, the President, with the approval of the Student Council, shall appoint an interim to serve until a new election to fill the position can be held.
-This election shall be coordinated in a timely manner by the Election Committee.
+- In the event that an elected council member terminates office before their term is started, Student Council will refer to the original election results to determine the candidate with the second-highest number of votes to fill that position.
+If there were no other candidates running for that office, the President, with the approval of the Student Council, shall appoint an interim to serve until the next election.

-Voters of any year may vote for candidates running for Executive Officer positions.
-Voters may also vote only for the candidates running for the Program Representative of the voter’s respective program and year.
+- Voters of any year may vote for candidates running for Executive Officer positions.
+However, Voters may only vote for Members at Large candidates of the Voter’s respective school and year.

 V. STUDENT COUNCIL